- 99 percent of the Wi-Fi issues you run into on Android are easily fixed by restarting the device.

 9 Ways to Fix Android Wi-Fi Connectivity

-If your Wi-Fi is not working on Android phone, then here are some ways to fix it.
+If your Wi-Fi is not working on an Android phone, then here are some ways to fix it.

 Fix #1: Restart Your Phone: